 You may have noticed that there are no tribal casinos mentioned there.
 Interestingly, there are eight tribes within the state, but we have no idea why none have ever instigated talks on tribal gaming compacts.

 The live gaming scene is relatively new as the first casinos only opened back in 2012.
-At first these were only slot machine casinos, then in 2013, table games were introduced and now they all offer the full casino experience.
+At first these were only slot machine casinos, then in 2013, table games such as poker and blackjack were introduced and now they all offer the full casino experience.
 Maryland Live!
 Is the most popular with a well-managed poker room that is one of the most active on the east coast.

 Although there are some offshore poker providers who have pulled their operations from the state, there are still several who are happy to allow residents of Maryland to play in their poker rooms.
 With the way the laws are worded, we’re quite sure that anyone who wants to play online poker in Maryland can do so safe in the knowledge that they won’t get into trouble with the authorities.